 Registration for the Psychometric Entrance Test is separate from application to the Hebrew University.
-Registration is carried out online on the NITE website or by mail, ordering the forms through the registration center of NITE.
+Registration is carried out online on the NITE website.

 Recent surveys indicate that it is possible to benefit significantly by preparing for the test using various means of self-study.
 Familiarity with the different types of questions that appear on the test and experience taking the test under "real" conditions may decrease anxiety and improve test performance.
 Information and practice questions are available on the website and those interested in further practice, may purchase samples of past examinations in all languages directly from NITE.